-Emily is an instructor in Landscape Architecture at the Harvard Graduate School of Design.
+Emily is a design critic in Landscape Architecture at the Harvard University Graduate School of Design.
 With a background in art, documentation, and fabrication, she explores the overlaps among the built environment’s parallel disciplines.
-Her current work focuses on understandings of, and relationships to, hinterlands.

 She has both Master of Architecture and Master of Landscape Architecture degrees from the Harvard GSD, where her thesis, NONSITE: Displacing Purgatory, was nominated for the James Templeton Kelley Prize.
 She holds a BA in Studio Art with a minor in Psychology from Lehigh University.

 If you are interested in working together ... email@example.com